Using AI search monitoring for generative AI search optimization

 In the generative era, an impression means your content was selected by the LLM as an authoritative source to be summarized, linked, or mentioned within the AI-generated answer box or chat response.
 AIS is the ratio of how often your content is chosen versus the potential times it could have been chosen for a set of relevant conversational prompts.

 The vast majority of zero-click activity occurs in the generative box.
 If your content is not visible here, you are invisible to the user at the point of synthesis.
-High AIS indicates that your content is structured for optimal LLM consumption and citation, confirming the success of your Generative Engine Optimization (GEO) efforts.
+High AIS indicates that your content is structured for optimal LLM consumption and citation.
+It confirms that your Generative Engine Optimization (GEO) efforts are working.

 AIS is generally calculated by: